The Integer-valued Moving-Average Random Field: Marginal Properties of INMA Random Fields

 In this section, we focus on the marginal distribution of the (strictly stationary) INMA random field according to \eqref{eq: model inma}.
 It shall get clear that the marginal distribution is fully known and can be expressed in terms of the probability generating function (pgf).
 In particular, it shall turn out that this marginal distribution is not affected by the actual cross-dependence structure according to \eqref{eq: INMA representation Y}.
 The following Proposition~\ref{prop: inma marginal properties} summarizes all relevant marginal properties of $(X_{s,t})$, which are derived in close analogy to the time-series case discussed by \citet[Theorem~2.7]{weiss08}.

-\begin{proposition} Let $(X_{s,t})$ be a (strictly stationary) INMA$(q_1,q_2)$ random field satisfying \eqref{eq: model inma}.
+\begin{proposition} Let $(X_{s,t})$ be a (strictly) stationary INMA$(q_1,q_2)$ random field satisfying \eqref{eq: model inma}.
 Then,

-where $\beta_\bullet = \sum^{q_1}_{i=0} \sum^{q_2}_{j=0} \beta_{ij}$.
-Furthermore, the pgf of $X_{s,t}$, i.e., $\pgf_X(u) = \bbe u^{X_{s,t}}$, satisfies
+where $\beta_\bullet = \sum^{q_1}_{i=0} \sum^{q_2}_{j=0} \beta_{i,j}$.
+Furthermore, the pgf of $X_{s,t}$, i.e., $\pgf_X(u) = \bbe (u^{X_{s,t})}$, satisfies

 where $\pgf_\varepsilon$ denotes the pgf of the i.i.d.\ innovations $(\varepsilon_{s,t})$. \end{proposition} The proof of Proposition~\ref{prop: inma marginal properties} is provided in Appendix~\ref{app: Proof of Proposition prop: inma marginal properties}.
-Proposition~\ref{prop: inma marginal properties} shows that having specified the innovations' distribution, we immediately obtain the resulting observations' distribution.
+Proposition~\ref{prop: inma marginal properties} implies that $X_{s,t}$ is over-/equi-/underdispersed iff $\varepsilon_{s,t}$ is over-/equi-/underdispersed, i.e., the dispersion behavior of $X_{s,t}$ is completely determined by the innovations' marginal distribution.
+Moreover, Proposition~\ref{prop: inma marginal properties} shows that having specified the innovations' distribution, we immediately obtain the resulting observations' distribution.
 For example, see the details in Example~\ref{example: inma poisson} below, Poisson-distributed innovations lead to Poisson observations.
+In particular, inserting $u=0$ into the pgf shows that the probability of observing a zero is given by

+meaning that the zero probability is completely determined by the marginal distribution of the innovations and the choice of parameters $\beta_{i,j}$.
 The availability of a closed-form expression for the marginal distribution constitutes a major advantage over the existing INAR random fields, where generally only mean and variance of the observations are known.

 \begin{remark} Another advantage of INMA compared to INAR random fields is their ease of simulation.
 If an $n_1\times n_2$ rectangular grid of INMA counts needs to be simulated, $n_1,n_2\in\bbn$, i.e., the counts $X_{1,1}, \dots, X_{n_1,n_2}$, then \begin{enumerate} \item we first simulate the $(n_1+q_1)\times (n_2+q_2)$ rectangular grid of i.i.d.\ count innovations $\varepsilon_{1-q_1,1-q_2}, \ldots, \varepsilon_{n_1,n_2}$.